jyj5558/theta/README.md

 If the numbers do not match, figure out which sample(s) did not download, why and download individually if necessary.
 If the number match, proceed to next quality check

 >**Quality check #3:**
 >Inside the target species directory, print out the statistics from trimgalore.
-If any samples have less than 80% of reads being discrarded, note this sample (to remove from downstream analysis)
+If any samples have less than 80% of reads being retained, note this sample (to remove from downstream analysis)

 ```
 grep -r "Reads written (passing filters):" sra/cleaned/*report.txt